Drawing beautiful maps programmatically with R, sf and ggplot2 — Part 1: Basics

 overlap; it can also be turned off to exactly match the limits provided

-with expand = FALSE
+with expand = FALSE:

 ggplot(data = world) +